8erg/8erg.github.io/content/posts/2025-07-27-DLL-Proxying-Injection-OneDrive.md

 + We can see that `secur32.dll` is being loaded from `C:\Windows\System32` so let's see what happens if we put one in the same directory as the executable

-+ I've written a custom temporary `secur32.dll` that will execute a message box and i've copied and renamed the original `secur32.dll` to `securr32.dll` to be able to redirect the original implementation of `GetUsernameEx`
++ I've written a custom temporary `secur32.dll` that will execute a message box and i've copied and renamed the original `secur32.dll` to `securr32.dll` to be able to redirect the original implementation of `GetUsernameExW`

 {{< image src="/images/Pasted image 20250725202240.png" alt="20250725202240" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}